 - The Director appointed under the NFP Act is an individual appointed by the federal Minister of Industry under the NFP Act to administer the NFP Act.
 This person is the head of Corporations Canada.

 - Disqualified director

-- An individual is disqualified from being a director of a corporation if the person is less than eighteen years old, has been declared incapable by a court in Canada or in another country, or has the status of bankrupt.
+- An individual is disqualified from being a director of a corporation if the person is less than 18 years old, has been declared incapable under the laws of a Canadian province or territory, or by a court in a jurisdiction outside Canada, or has the status of bankrupt.

 - Dissolution is the act of ending the existence of a corporation.
 It can be done voluntarily by the corporation by meeting the requirements for dissolution in the NFP Act and filing the required documents with Corporations Canada.
 A corporation can also be dissolved administratively by Corporations Canada for failing to comply with the legislation.
 The liquidation and dissolution of a corporation can also be ordered by a court.

 - Federal incorporation is the act of incorporating under a federal statute, such as the NFP Act, rather than under a provincial or territorial statute.

 - A fixed number of directors refers to a corporation that has a specific number of directors rather than a maximum and a minimum number of directors set out in its articles (for example, ten directors rather than a maximum of 12 directors and a minimum of eight directors).

 - A fundamental change is a major change to an existing corporation (e.g., a change to its articles of incorporation) or a corporate reorganization that results in a different entity being created.
 For example, when two corporations amalgamate (i.e., join to become one entity), a new corporation is created that retains all of the property, assets, liabilities and responsibilities of the individual corporations.